 Welcome to the Facing Ourselves Project

 Through the portraits of Facing Ourselves, audiences focus on living in and creating humane and diverse communities, seeing themselves in the “other.”
 To date, the Project has expanded to include communities in the United States and Europe and hopes to expand further.
-Subjects include residents and recent arrivals whose countries of origin include: Cameroon, Canada, Egypt, England, Ethiopia, Guatemala, Holland, Italy, Nigeria, Pakistan, Ivory Coast, Mexico, the United States, and Wales.
+Subjects include residents and recent arrivals whose countries of origin include: Cameroon, Canada, Egypt, England, Ethiopia, Guatemala, Holland, Ireland, Italy, Japan, Nigeria, Pakistan, Ivory Coast, Mexico, Scotland, the United States, and Wales.

 2. The Installation

 In 2017 a small group of Santa Barbara California volunteers raised funds to exhibit the first series of portraits in Martignano, Italy in 2018.
 Locals saw themselves in a visually impactful manner, engendering a sense of pride for their efforts in integrating their community.
 The large-scale exhibition culminated in a “community conversation” in the 15th c. palazzo.
 Residents of all ages and ethnicities gathered to discuss what it means to create a happy, healthy, and functional community.

 As Facing Ourselves develops over time and place, more and more people are finding ways to express their feelings about creating compassionate communities.
 See a sampling of community events that have occurred or are scheduled to be a part of the Facing Ourselves Project.